 Meg Medina is an award-winning Cuban American author who writes picture books, middle grade stories, and YA fiction.

+Medina's middle grade book, Merci Suárez Changes Gears, won the 2019 Newbery Medal.
 She is the 2016 recipient of the Pura Belpré honor medal for her picture book, Mango, Abuela and Me, and the 2014 Pura Belpré Award winner for her young adult novel, Yaqui Delgado Wants to Kick Your Ass, which was also the winner of the 2013 CYBILS Fiction award and the International Latino Book Award.
-She is also the 2012 Ezra Jack Keats New Writers medal winner for her picture book Tía Isa Wants a Car.
+Medina is also the 2012 Ezra Jack Keats New Writers medal winner for her picture book Tía Isa Wants a Car.

 Meg’s other books are The Girl Who Could Silence the Wind , a 2012 Bank Street Best Book and CBI Recommended Read in the UK; and Milagros: Girl from Away.